Date: 10 June 2018. Proper

 Note that both the nut and lock washer were wire tied

 to each end.
-That way they wouldn't get lost.
+That way the cables would not get lost.

 The direction you